CompBioLj/COVID_GEMs_and_MEMs/README.md

-# COVID: GEMs and MEMs
+# Genome-scale metabolic modelling of COVID-19

-This repository is supplementing the paper **Genome-scale metabolic modelling of COVID-19: Integration of omics data to generate and analyse COVID-19 specific genome-scale metabolic models**.
+This repository is supplementing the paper **Integration of omics data to generate and analyse COVID-19 specific genome-scale metabolic models**.

 ## Data preprocessing (Shell)